andrej-fischer/cloneHD/docs/README-cloneHD.md

         4  2
         etc.

-     The first column is the chromosome, the next columns are the limits to be used for subclone 1, 2 etc.
-     For subclones not specified, the limit in the last column is used.
+    The first column is the chromosome, the next columns are the limits to be used for subclone 1, 2 etc. For subclones not specified, the limit in the last column is used.
 In the example above, subclone 1 has an upper limit of 8 total copies in chr3, for all other subclones and in all other chromosomes, the upper limit is 2.
 If only SNV data is provided (and `--avail-cn [file]` is not given), this is used to fix the total number of copies.
 If `--max-tcn` is not given, cloneHD uses the normal copy number for each chr.

-*    `--learn-priors [0/1:0]` For snv-mode only: if 1, then the parameters for the multiplicative genotype priors are learned.
+*    `--learn-priors [0/1:0]` For snv-mode only: if 1, then the parameters for the multiplicative SNV genotype priors are learned.

 *    `--chr [file]`  Set normal copy numbers.

      The normal copy number for every single chromosome can be specified.
 This is needed only for non-human DNA.
 If not given, human DNA is assumed and the sex is inferred from the presence or absence of chr 24 (= chr Y) in the input data.

-*    `--snv-fprate [double:1.0e-4]`  The false positive rate for SNVs, i.e. rate of SNV data points of genotype all-0.
+*    `--snv-fprate [double:1.0e-4]`  Set the false positive rate for SNVs.

 *    `--snv-fpfreq [double:0.01]`  The typical frequency of false positive SNVs.

+*    `--snv-pen-mult [double:0.01]`  Set the penalty against multiple SNVs.

-*    `--snv-pen [double:0.01]`  The penalty for higher than expected genotypes.
+*    `--snv-pen-high [doube:0.5]`  Set the penalty against higher genotypes.

+*    `--cna-pen-zero [double:0.9]`  Set the penalty against zero total copies.

+*    `--cna-pen-norm [double:1.0]`  Set the penalty against non-normal total c.n.

+*    `--cna-pen-diff [double:1.0]`  Set the penalty against different total c.n.

-*    `--baf-pen [double:1.0]`  The penalty for complex minor allele status.
+*    `--baf-pen-comp [double:1.0]`  The penalty against complex minor allele status.

 *    `--cna-jump [double:-1.0]`

 *    `--baf-jump [double:-1.0]`

 *    `--snv-jump [double:-1.0]`

-A constant jump probability per base pair.
-If -1, then observations are uncorrellated along the genome.
+    A constant jump probability per base pair can be set.
+If set to `-1.0`, then observations are uncorrellated along the genome (not the same as `1.0`).
 Can be learned with filterHD.
 No fuzzy data segmentation is performed.
 Useful in combination with `--clones`, where very high-definition information available.
 Using this option will change the posterior output file format.

 ## Bulk options